mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 For both a Roadmap Review and a Design Review the **timetable** is as follows:

-1. The team should set the stage (see "initial meeting" below):
+1. The team should set the stage:
   * Summarize in a one or two sentences the proposal to be reviewed.
 This should be agreed between the team asking for review and the reviewer.
   * Find a **reviewer**:
     - For a Roadmap Review this will be the least senior manager with the ability to address the problem in its entirety.